grscheller/scheller-linux-archive/notes/wisdom.md

   * (Pablo Casals)
 * Perfection is achieved, not when there is nothing left to add, but when there is nothing left to take away.
   * (Antoine de St. Exupery)
 * One night a thief breaks in to rob the modest hobble of an old Buddhist (or Taoist) monk.
 There he finds nothing of value and is disgusted.
-At that moment rhe monk returns. the thief is embarrassed but the monk removes his clothes and along with his walking stick insists the thief take them.
+At that moment the monk returns.
+The thief is embarrassed but the monk removes his clothes and along with his walking stick insists the thief take them.
 The thief is troubled but leaves reluctantly with the items.
 After the thief has left the monk gazes lovingly at a beautiful moon.
-The monk sighs and says, “I could have given him that too”.
+The monk sighs and says, “I could have given him that too.”
   * (Sifu Dug Corpolongo)
 * KISS - Keep It Simple, Stupid.
 * What is excluded from consideration is as important as what is included.